conference-ictac2023/webpage/registration/index.md

    <li> <b>Author registration. </b> Each paper must have at least one author register for the main conference (which is a regular, i.e., non-student registration) before the early registration deadline.</li>
     <li> <b>Student registration. </b> Participants must be full-time students to be registered as students and must provide valid evidence of their full-time student status (e.g. a scan of their student card).
 Please email Juan Gutiérrez Alva  (jgutierreza@utec.edu.pe) with your evidence after your registration.
 This kind of registration without the proper evidence will be canceled.
 Cancellations may incur financial penalties. </li>

    <li> Online registration supports Credit and Debit Cards.
-See the actual registration service page for further information.
-The registration service has also their own customer support concerning technical issues.
-For further requests concerning the registration, please contact Jesus Bellido (jbellido@utec.edu.pe>). </li>
+See the actual registration and payment page for further information.
+For further requests and support concerning the registration form and payment page, please contact Gabriela Perea Vega (gperea@utec.edu.pe) and Jesús Bellido (jbellido@utec.edu.pe>). </li>
     <li>  <b> Invitation letters. </b> If you require any (visa) invitation letter or attendance certificate, please do the registration first and then email Jesus Bellido (jbellido@utec.edu.pe>) for the details.</li>
    <li> <b> Cancellations. </b> Please contact Jesus Bellido (jbellido@utec.edu.pe>).
 Cancellations may incur financial penalties. </li>
 </ul>